danthegoodman1/BigHouse/README.md

 With 30 saturated 2Gbit nics and 10:1 avg compression, that ends up being 2gbit * 10 ratio * 30 nics * 15 seconds = 9Tbs or 1.125TB/s.
 If the query processing itself took 10s, that’s 11.25TB of data.
 If that was run on BigQuery it would cost 11.25TB*$5/TB=$56.25, on TinyBird $0.07/GB*11,250GB = $787.5 (to be fair that’s absolutely not how you are supposed to use tinybird, but it is the closest thing clickhouse-wise).

 For 15 seconds that EC2 instance would cost $0.03 for 192 cores.
-Multiply by 2.5x to get to 480 cores and that's already $0.075, nearly the same cost, but you haven't considered the 30s first boot time (or 10s subsequent boot times).
+Multiply by 2.5x to get to 480 cores and that's already $0.075, nearly the same cost, but you haven't considered the 30s first boot time (or 10s subsequent boot times), the cost of the disk, etc.

 ## PoC